Tyler Texas Museums

 Brookshire's World of Wildlife Museum & Country Store on Old Jacksonville Highway and Loop 323, Tyler, Texas (TylerTexasOnline staff photo)

 The Carnegie History Center is located at 125 South College Avenue in downtown Tyler, in a historic structure that originally housed a Carnegie Public Library.
+Although the old Library in-and-of-itself is a historical treasure, the exhibits housed within weave together the history of Smith County, Texas seamlessly through permanent and temporary exhibits.

 This museum displays artifacts that reflect the historic, social, economic and political culture of Smith County.
 The building also is the home to the Smith County Historical Society.